 In addition to the head office team of nine, we also currently have six Shine Centre Managers and several part-time trainers and field co-ordinators.

 Dan Pink, in his book, “Drive: The Surprising Truth About What Motivates Us”, talks about success in the workplace being based on each team member having Autonomy, Mastery and Purpose.
 Founder and Executive Director, Maurita Weissenberg, believes that Shine’s success can be attributed to each team member being self-motivated, passionate about a shared vision and always willing to learn more.

 Founder and Executive Director

 Maurita spent the first 25 years of her career as a primary school teacher in South Africa and London, working in both private and state schools.
 Maurita found that struggling to learn to read was an issue that affected many children, irrespective of their background or schooling.
 This motivated her to qualify as a remedial teacher in 1994.

 As a result of her expertise, Maurita established the first Shine Centre at a primary school in Cape Town in 2000.
 By 2006, the literacy profile of the school had risen from 50% to 84% for Grade Three children, and from 48% to 78% for Grade Six children.
-In 2009, four new centres were established and after many enquiries from other individuals and organisations, Shine researched different models of social franchising.
-As a result, Shine now has 17 successful social franchises (Shine Chapters) running in three provinces.
+In 2009, four new centres were established and after many enquiries from other individuals and organisations, Shine Literacy researched different models of social franchising.
+As a result, Shine Literacy now has 19 successful social franchises (Shine Chapters) running in four provinces.